 - They’re available for in-town, long-distance, and interstate moves

 - PODS offers storage if you need it

 - PODS containers are strong, weather-resistant, and secure.
 According to PODS, their containers can withstand winds of up to 100 miles per hour.

 - Enjoy easy, ground-level loading and unloading — no ramps required

 PODS containers come in three sizes: eight feet (small), 12 feet (medium), and 16 feet (large).
 Check out their dimensions to see which moving container size fits your move.

 Eight-foot containers accommodate the contents of one small room or studio apartment.
 It’s the same size as a walk-in closet, so it’s popular for smaller moves or if you just want to ship a few pieces of furniture.

 - Moving items to a second home

 - Storage during small home improvement projects

-They’re available for local and long-distance moves within the US and Canada.
+- Local and long-distance moves within the U.S. and Canada

 - Office relocations